Chain-Fox/white-paper/chapters/01-introduction.md

 - $C_m$ = Cost of manual audit
 - $C_a$ = Cost of automated audit

-ChainFox's innovative approach integrates cutting-edge technology to provide precise, scalable, and cost-effective security solutions.
+Chain-Fox's innovative approach integrates cutting-edge technology to provide precise, scalable, and cost-effective security solutions.
 By reducing reliance on manual interventions, the platform empowers developers to build and deploy secure decentralized applications with confidence, fostering trust and resilience in the Web3 ecosystem.

 ### 1.2 Vision

-ChainFox is dedicated to transforming blockchain security through an AI-enhanced, multi-language, automated vulnerability detection platform.
+Chain-Fox is dedicated to transforming blockchain security through an AI-enhanced, multi-language, automated vulnerability detection platform.
 Our vision is to empower the Web3 ecosystem with scalable, real-time security infrastructure, ensuring blockchain applications are protected against emerging threats and vulnerabilities.
-Through continuous innovation and a commitment to accessibility, ChainFox aims to establish a new benchmark for secure blockchain development, enabling a safer, more inclusive decentralized future.
+Through continuous innovation and a commitment to accessibility, Chain-Fox aims to establish a new benchmark for secure blockchain development, enabling a safer, more inclusive decentralized future.